dell/omnia/docs/source/Troubleshooting/FAQ.rst

 **How to enable DHCP routing on Compute Nodes:**

-To enable routing, update the ``primary_dns`` and ``secondary_dns`` in ``base_vars`` with the appropriate IPs (hostnames are currently not supported).
+To enable routing, update the ``primary_dns`` and ``secondary_dns`` in ``provision_config.yml`` with the appropriate IPs (hostnames are currently not supported).
 For compute nodes that are not directly connected to the internet (ie only host network is configured), this configuration allows for internet connectivity.

-**How to clear existing DHCP leases after a management NIC IP change:**

-If ``device_config_support`` is set to TRUE,

-1. Reboot the ethernet TOR (Top of the Rack) switches in your environment.

-2. If the leases aren't cleared, reboot the devices that have not registered the new IP.

-If ``device_config_support`` is set to FALSE, no reboots are required.

 **What to do if the LC is not ready:**

 * Verify that the LC is in a ready state for all servers: ``racadm getremoteservicesstatus``

-* Launch iDRAC template.
+* PXE boot the target server.

 **Is Disabling 2FA supported by Omnia?**